jacques/diamondcash-public-api-docs/source/includes/_beneficiaries.md

 Parameter | Description
 --------- | -----------
-amount | Amount of money to transfer to the user in cents
+otp | One Time Password to release the payment to the beneficiary

 ## List Banks (for use when creating a beneficiary)